top of page

 Director Board Member of the Canadian Parasitology Expert Panel

 I am a veterinarian and molecular parasitology researcher devoted to tackling zoonotic parasites.
 I completed my Doctor of Veterinary Medicine at the University of León in Spain, after which I obtained a master's degree in Biomedical Sciences.
 This was followed by an internship at the University of Tor Vergata in Italy to learn DNA repair mechanisms, then I completed a PhD in Molecular Parasitology in Spain.
-My post-doctoral training took me to the University of Laval in Québec, after which I became director of the Parasite Diagnostic Lab and assistant professor of Pathology and Microbiology at the University of Montréal.
+My post-doctoral training took me to the University of Laval in Québec, after which I became director of the Parasite Diagnostic Lab and associate professor of Pathology and Microbiology at the University of Montréal.

 POSTDOCTORAL FELLOWS